-Overhung Hitches - updated December 2018
+Overhung Hitches - updated March 2019

-It is because a tow vehicle is normally used for purposes other than towing.
-Having a permanent tow hitch inside the rear luggage compartment of a tow vehicle is not practical for everyday use.
+Overhung hitches used for caravans and camper trailers because a typical tow vehicle is used also for other than towing.
+(It has been done, but having a permanent tow hitch inside the rear luggage compartment of a tow vehicle is not practical for everyday use.

 why not buy a book?

 This article is based on content from our featured RV books.
 These books contain extensive information on a range of topics of interest to RV users and potential buyers.
 By purchasing a book, you are not only educating yourself but also supporting the work of independent RV writers.
 If you have found this article useful, please also visit the RV Bookshop.